leighmcculloch/middleman-cdn/README.md

 Note: Directories containing `index.html` files are automatically included when their respective `index.html` is included in the filter.

+Alternatively: If you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process.
+See the [instructions here](#invalidating-with-middleman-s3_sync).

 ### Configuration: CloudFlare